jonagotthardt/opencreative/README.md

 - **World Settings**.
 World owners can change world's name, description, icon and other options.
 - **Translatable**.
 You can change every single message for your server, and some of them has PlaceholderAPI support.
 - **Player Ranks**.
 Change world size, cooldowns, limits, modifiers, play/build/dev permissions for player groups.
-- **Open-source**.
+- **Open-sourced**.
 You can download source code and create similar plugins with your own features.

 ## Usage